Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 ## Subscribe to event streams monotonically

-You can use the Event Service API to subscribe to event streams with strong ordering guarentees.
-This means that whenever the service learns about events that need to be sorted earlier than an event that has already been delivered the result is finished with a _time travel_ event.
+You can use the Event Service API to subscribe to event streams with the guarantee that whenever the service learns about events that need to be sorted earlier than an event that has already been delivered the stream ends with a _time travel_ message.

 ### Request